Each Christian has a personal story of how he/she came to know Jesus in a personal, life-changing way.

 You might want to think in terms of transformational stories, rather than testimony.
 Testimony may have been confined only to the conversion experience.
 But we can talk of God’s current work in transforming our life today.

-First, it’s personal.
-You don’t have to memorize Bible verses, or worry about telling it correctly.
+First, your conversion story is personal.
+You don’t have to memorize Bible verses or worry about repeating them correctly.